Bernard-Henri Lévy: Early life and career

-After attending the Lycée Louis-le-Grand in Paris, Lévy entered the École Normale Supérieure in 1968 and graduated with a degree in philosophy in 1971.
-His professors there included French intellectuals and philosophers Jacques Derrida and Louis Althusser.

 Inspired by a call for an International Brigade to aid Bangladeshi separatists made by André Malraux, he became a war correspondent for Combat in 1971, covering the Bangladesh Liberation War against Pakistan.
 The next year he worked as a civil servant for the newly established Bangladesh Ministry of Economy and Planning.
 His experience in Bangladesh was the source of his first book, Bangla-Desh, Nationalisme dans la révolution ("Bangladesh, Nationalism in the Revolution", 1973).
 He visited Bangladesh again in 2014 to speak at the launch of the first Bengali translation of this book and to open a memorial garden for Malraux at Dhaka University.

 New Philosophers

 After his return to France, Lévy became a lecturer at the University of Strasbourg where he taught a course on epistemology.
-He also taught philosophy at the École Normale Supérieure.
+He also taught philosophy at the École normale supérieure.
 He was a founder of the New Philosophers (Nouveaux Philosophes) school.
 This was a group of young intellectuals who were disenchanted with communist and socialist responses to the near-revolutionary upheavals in France of May 1968, and who developed an uncompromising moral critique of Marxist and socialist dogmas.
-In 1977, the television show Apostrophes featured Lévy together with André Glucksmann as a nouveau philosophe.
-In that year, he published Barbarism with a Human Face (La barbarie à visage humain, 1977), arguing that Marxism was inherently corrupt.

 Notable books

 In the Footsteps of Tocqueville

 Although Lévy's books have been translated into the English language since La Barbarie à visage humain, his breakthrough in gaining a wider US audience was the publication of a series of essays between May and November 2005 for The Atlantic Monthly, later collected as a book.
-In preparation for the series, In the Footsteps of Tocqueville, Lévy criss-crossed the United States, interviewing Americans, and recording his observations, with direct reference to his claimed predecessor, Alexis de Tocqueville.
+In preparation for the series, In the Footsteps of Tocqueville, Lévy crisscrossed the United States, interviewing Americans, and recording his observations, with direct reference to his acclaimed predecessor, Alexis de Tocqueville.
 His work was published in serial form in the magazine and collected as a book by the same title.
 The book was widely criticized in the United States, with Garrison Keillor publishing a damning review on the front page of The New York Times Book Review.